 3. What is Your Financial Planning Process Like?

 A fiduciary advisor asks questions and gets to know your financial goals before they ever make investment recommendations.
 They know that a good look at your entire financial picture is paramount to your long-term success.
 So, ask your advisor to describe their financial planning process.
 If it doesn’t start with you, keep looking.

 Non fiduciary advisors include (but are not limited to) insurance agents, stockbrokers, and broker-dealers.
 They are responsible for meeting a new ‘Best Interest’ rule issued by the SEC.
-Under the Best Interest rule, non-fiduciary advisors are not required to put their own interests ahead of their clients.
+Under the Best Interest rule, non-fiduciary advisors are not required to put their clients' best interests ahead of their own.
 Potential conflicts of interest aren’t prohibited but they must be disclosed.
-In practical terms however, non-fiduciary advisors can still sell proprietary products or more expensive investments, as long as they can justify it is in your best interest.
+In practical terms however, non-fiduciary advisors can still sell proprietary products or more expensive investments, as long as they can justify it is in your best interest in some way.
 Additionally, once an investment has been made, the non-fiduciary advisor is not obligated to monitor it’s suitability over time.
 The Best Interest rule falls short of the Fiduciary standard.

 DO I NEED A FIDUCIARY?

-If you want to feel confident and empowered to make the best decisions for yourself and your finances, the answer is yes.
-Fiduciary advisors are open and transparent and act as your advocate as you navigate your financial journey.
+If you want to feel confident and empowered to make the best decisions for yourself and your finances - the answer is yes.
+Fiduciary advisors offer complete transparency and act as your advocate as you navigate your financial journey.

 At Hyre Personal Wealth Advisors, we pride ourselves on being investment fiduciaries.
-Whether you’re looking for an advisor for the first time or have been burned by bad financial advice in the past, we’re here to help you create a solid plan that helps you pursue your goals.
+Whether you’re looking for an advisor for the first time, questioning advice you have been given, or have been burned by bad financial advice in the past, we’re here to help you create a solid plan that helps you pursue your goals.
 To get started, just give us a call at 614-225-9400.